 About Amy Hooton

 Amy Hooton, artist born Edinburgh 1980.
-Graduated from Edinburgh College of Art in 2003.
-A trained sculptor, turned painter whilst living in China in 2005.
+MA Fine Art (Hons) from Edinburgh University and College of Art in 2003.
+During a travelling trip to Asia post college, painting became my obsession.
 Highly inspired by Chinese abstract ink landscapes, and combining this fascination with previous experience of working with a Batik artist in Yogyakarta, Indonesia.
 I undertook a residency at the Vermont Studio Center, USA, in May 2005, where I developed the beginnings of my style you see today.
-Once I left Asia I had to translate my style for Western art materials with interesting results.

 Over the years I have exhibited in numerous locations at art fairs across the UK, and overseas in San Francisco.
 My work is available to see in Stick Factory, Edinburgh.
 I also exhibit in various charity exhibitions across Scotland and take part in the annual Three Harbours Art Festival in East Lothian.

 Always updating my online gallery and shop at

 What is this world we live in?
 How is it possible that a west Scottish coastline that I have returned to, and painted a hundred times in my life, has never changed; yet chaos is constantly reshaping the world around us?
 Where is the medium?
 And what shall that medium be?
 For me, it's Art.

 "Colour is a means of exerting direct influence on the soul."
 Kandinski

 You will tell from my art, that I like colour.
 I find its hues inviting, the blending of colours obsessional.
 Like a mad scientist desperately wanting a new discovery, I mix and separate to create my own style of painting.
 I have spent years perfecting a multi-staged process that is unique, intriguing, semi-autonomous, complex yet simple, but most importantly colourful!
 Art is for observing so i enjoy giving the viewer plenty to absorb.
 So keep an eye out for the small details hidden within the paintings!